How Does Delta Set its SkyMiles Award Pricing?

 It remains to be seen whether award prices for these Delta One flights will drop as they get older and more planes hit the skies.
 At least briefly, that seemed to be the case with its latest route announcements.

-Delta will begin flying a refurbished Boeing 777 between MSP and Tokyo-Haneda (HND) in November.
+Delta began flying a refurbished Boeing 777 between MSP and Tokyo-Haneda (HND) in November.
 And compared to the 300,000-plus SkyMiles that other routes are charging, the 90,000-mile price that was initially available for that flight was a steal.

 Partners are More…Sometimes